Remedial Planning Tool NSW

 What This Remedial Planning Tool Covers

-This tool is designed to help owners, strata managers, facilities teams, councils, insurers and project stakeholders decide what the likely next step should be before committing to the wrong pathway too early.
+This tool helps owners, strata managers, facilities teams, councils, insurers and project stakeholders identify the likely next step before committing to the wrong remedial pathway.

 - Building remedial and civil / external / infrastructure remedial branching